Numedalslågen: Location

 There are a number of hydroelectric plants in the higher range of Numedalslågen.
 Most of the power potential of the main river is developed, except the stretch between Hvittingfoss and Larvik and Godfarfossen in Dagali.
-Nore I kraftverk, the first power plant built in the Nore municipality in Viken used Norefallene between Tunhovdfjorden and Rødberg.
+Nore I kraftverk, the first power plant built in the Nore og Uvdal municipality in Buskerud county used Norefallene between Tunhovdfjorden and Rødberg.
 It was completed in 1928 and was designed by Norwegian architects Carl Buch and Lorentz Harboe Ree.
-Nore II kraftverk uses the drop between Rødberg dam and Norefjord and was completed in 1947.
+The Nore II kraftverk uses the drop between Rødberg dam and the Norefjorden and was completed in 1947.

 Numedalslågen is known for being a good location for salmon fishing, although a parasite known as Gyrodactylus salaris has recently been found in Numedalslågen that may pose a threat to its salmon stock.
 Among the other fish species of Numedalslågen are trout, eel, and pike.

 Name

-The first element is name of the Numedal River.
-The second element is the finite form of låg (Norse 'lǫgr m) "water; river", but the river was originally called Nauma and is the origin of the valley's name.
+The river is named after the Numedal valley (Nauma).
+The first element is nauma was the original name of the river.
+The meaning of that old name is unknown.
+The last element is lǫgr which means "water" or "river".